 Can I specialize in a given area?

 Yes.
 The APCS major offers two streams: one in art and performance studies, and one in cinema studies.
 Lower division requirements for both streams are the same, with students thereafter having the option to tailor their degrees according to the upper division requirements for each stream.

-Do students get practical training?
+Do students get practical and experiential training?

 What can I do with this degree?